lmsmbzuai/world_model_for_red_teaming/README.md

 ## 🫆 Reproducibility

-To reproduce the experiment, not only run the nevironment, please contact me to request access to the fine-tuned world model.
-Be aware that the process can take over three hours, even on GPU.
-The steps below assume the same setup as described in Installation & Usage:
+Note that running the environment, as seen previously, is not equivalent to reproducing the full experiment.
+Reproduction requires access to the fine-tuned world model, which can be obtained by contacting me.
+The process may exceed three hours, even with GPU acceleration.
+The following procedure assumes the setup detailed in the Installation & Usage section:
 ```bash
 ollama serve